Evolve (Imagine Dragons album): Composition

 Reynolds had noted that the album, compared to Night Visions and Smoke + Mirrors, is "an evolution for Imagine Dragons".
-The album's sound has been described as pop rock, electronic, pop and EDM while containing elements of R&B and hip hop.
+The album's sound has been described as arena rock, EDM electronic, pop, and pop rock, while containing elements of hip-hop and R&B.

 Promotion

 In the months leading up to the album's release, Imagine Dragons used the caption "ƎE" in multiple social media posts.
-The group announced the title of their third album on May 8, and started the album pre-order along with the release of "Whatever It Takes" at 9 PM PT.
+The group announced the title of their third album on May 8, and started the album pre-order along with the release of "Whatever It Takes" at 9 pm PT.

 Singles

 Starting on January 28, 2017, the band tweeted a series of four videos to tease the album's first single.
 The time-lapse videos featured lead singer Dan Reynolds drawing surreal images on a drawing pad.
 Morse code was hidden in the videos and translated to "objects of same color".
 On February 1, 2017, "Believer" was released as the lead single.
 To promote the single, it was used in a Super Bowl LI commercial for the Nintendo Switch.
 It was also used in the trailer for the 2017 film Murder on the Orient Express.
 The song peaked at number four on the Billboard Hot 100.
 Its music video starring Reynolds and actor Dolph Lundgren was released on March 7, 2017.

 On April 27, 2017, "Thunder" was released as the second single.
 It peaked at number four on the Hot 100.
 The music video was filmed in Dubai and directed by Joseph Kahn, and was released on May 2, 2017.

-On May 9, 2017, "Whatever It Takes" was released as the third single alongside the announcement of the album title.
+On October 6, 2017, "Whatever It Takes" was released as the third single alongside the announcement of the album title.
 It peaked at number 12 on the Billboard Hot 100.
 It was initially released as the album's first promotional single.

-On February 21, 2018, "Next to Me" was released as the fourth single, alongside the announcement of extended summer tour dates.
+On February 21, 2018, "Next to Me" was released as the fourth single with a digital re-release of the album, alongside the announcement of extended summer tour dates.